eduardlio/learn-js-through-web/readme.md

 Would you like some honey with that?
-It is bee-approved.
+It is BEE-approved.
 Don't forget these.

 Milk, cream, cheese, it's all me.